 We are all in this together.
 You can do your part by making a medical plan and a Hospital Go Bag.

-During this COVID-19 pandemic, many hospitalized people may not be able to speak for themselves, and sadly, family and friends cannot visit.
 Preparing for your care can help you, your family, friends, and your medical providers.
 Make sure your frontline health care providers know your medical wishes.

 Choose a Medical Decision Maker.

 Select a person who will speak for you if you cannot speak for yourself.
 Also known as a health care proxy, this person can make sure doctors know about the care you want.

 - If able, you should choose a back-up medical decision maker.

 - Fill out an advanced directive naming your health care decision maker.